-In October of 2006, Dr. Guerra was appointed Director of Sales and Marketing for NeoStem.
+In October of 2006, Dr. Guerra was appointed Director of Sales and Marketing for the Company.
 As a pioneer in umbilical cord and placental stem cell science since the mid 1990s, Dr. Guerra brings extensive experience in healthcare marketing.
-He will be responsible for developing NeoStem's alliances with hospitals, physicians and health and wellness clinics nationwide for the establishment of adult stem cell collection centers.
+He is responsible for developing the Company's alliances with hospitals, physicians and health and wellness clinics nationwide for the establishment of adult stem cell collection centers.

 Previously Dr. Guerra was Senior Vice President of Marketing and New Program Development at Anthrogenesis Corporation until 2002, when the company, a private business focused on cord blood banking and placental stem cell therapeutics, was acquired by Celgene Corporation (Nasdaq:CELG).
 As an experienced healthcare marketing consultant for many Fortune 500 companies such as Gerber, Ross Products and Mead Johnson, he brought his expertise in "online" and "offline" marketing to Anthrogenesis and developed a robust and successful advertising and public relations campaign in addition to a state-of-the-art interactive website.
+Immediately following the acquisition by Celgene, Dr. Guerra co-founded Bancovida, a company that developed umbilical cord and placental stem cell donor programs in Puerto Rico.